ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 Compositions
 ------------

-Sometimes, certain frontend functions meet special criteria:
+In many cases, frontend functions meet the following criteria:

-* it is unique to a particular frontend framework, and does not exist in the other frontends, or
+* the function is unique to a particular frontend framework, and does not exist in the other frameworks
-* it has extra features than the original backend function
+* the function has extra features and/or arguments on top of the most similar ivy function that is available

-In such cases, compositions are required to recover the original behaviours.
+In such cases, compositions are required to replicate the function behaviour.

 **Examples**

-In the native TensorFlow function :code:`tf.cumprod()`, it supports an extra argument - :code:`reverse`, which returns a flipped result if True.
-However, the backend :code:`ivy.cumprod()` does not come with this argument, thus not supporting this behaviour by default.
+In the native TensorFlow function :code:`tf.cumprod()`, it supports an extra argument - :code:`reverse`, which returns a flipped result if :code:`True`.
+However, the backend :code:`ivy.cumprod()` does not come with this argument, and thus does not support this behaviour by default.

 **Ivy**